Basra97/2420-Assignment-2/README.md

 ```

 >[!NOTE]
- This project requires a few additional dependencies beyond the standard requirements.
+ This project requires a dependencies.
- fzf is a command-line fuzzy finder.
-The command fzf is used in the .bashrc file  which is used in our symbolic link file.
+ fzf is a text selctor and fzf is used in the .bashrc file  which is used in our `symlink_script` file.

 To install `fzf`, copy and run the following command